 Later, Styne revived his partnership with Sammy Cahn long enough to write the title song for ‘Three Coins In The Fountain,” which won them an Oscar.
 Styne and Cahn also produced the hit song, “Its Magic,” for the film “Romance On The High Seas,” which starred Doris Day.
 Yet another memorable teaming of talents brought Styne together with Betty Comden and Adoph Green for the score for “Peter Pan” and “Bells Are Ringing,” which contained “Just In Time” and “The Party’s Over,” two more great hits.

 Other Jule Styne shows continued on the hit path, including titles like “Funny Girl,” “Subways Are For Sleeping,” “Do Re Mi,” “Fade In Fade Out,” “Hallelujah, Baby!” and of course, the incredibly successful collaboration with Stephen Sondheim, “Gypsy.”

-Three years ago, Styne received the Kennedy Center Award for Artistic Achievement.
-He is an inductee in The Songwriters’ Hall of Fame and the Theater Hall of Fame, and is the proud owner of two Grammy awards, a Tony award, an Oscar, an Emmy, the Donaldson Award and The Drama Critics Circle Award.
+Styne received the Kennedy Center Award for Artistic Achievement, and he is an 1972 inductee in The Songwriters Hall of Fame and the Theater Hall of Fame, and is the proud owner of two Grammy awards, a Tony award, an Oscar, an Emmy, the Donaldson Award and The Drama Critics Circle Award.

-Jule Styne, now 87 years old, is currently at work on his next Broadway Show, “The Red Shoes.”
-He has written five ballets for this special show with Marsha Norman’s lyrics.
-If you ask him his favorite composition, he will quickly tell you “I don’t know, I haven’t written it yet.”
+Jule Styne’s work on the Broadway Show, “The Red Shoes” continued, having written five ballets for this special show with Marsha Norman’s lyrics.
+If you ask him his favorite composition, he would have quickly told you “I don’t know, I haven’t written it yet.”